ono-midori/ono-midori.github.io/techs/zguide.md

 ### Disconnected Reliability (Titanic Pattern

-Once you realize that Majordomo is a “reliable” message broker, you might be tempted to add some spinning rust (that is, ferrous-based hard disk platters).
+Once you realize that Majordomo is a "reliable" message broker, you might be tempted to add some spinning rust (that is, ferrous-based hard disk platters).
 After all, this works for all the enterprise messaging systems.
 It's such a tempting idea that it's a little sad to have to be negative toward it.
 But brutal cynicism is one of my specialties.
 So, some reasons you don't want rust-based brokers sitting in the center of your architecture are:

 - As you've seen, the Lazy Pirate client performs surprisingly well.
 It works across a whole range of architectures, from direct client-to-server to distributed queue proxies.
 It does tend to assume that workers are stateless and idempotent.
 But we can work around that limitation without resorting to rust.
 - Rust brings a whole set of problems, from slow performance to additional pieces that you have to manage, repair, and handle 6 a.m. panics from, as they inevitably break at the start of daily operations.
 The beauty of the Pirate patterns in general is their simplicity.
 They won't crash.
 And if you're still worried about the hardware, you can move to a peer-to-peer pattern that has no broker at all.
 I'll explain later in this chapter.